By Angelika Bolliger

 She is nonchalant, confident, strong, pure and beautiful.

 Is it the clothes that make her or does she make the clothes?
-Whatever the case it is a wonderful union and Nicolas Ghesquiere, the artistic director of LV, has reminded us of
+Whatever the case it is a wonderful union and Nicolas Ghesquiere, the artistic director of LV, has reminded us of its timelessness.

 The models were flowing through the runway, wearing beautiful asymmetrical dresses with sharp cut outs in unusual places, making the collection look confident.
 We saw metallics, natural browns, navy, sheer lace and polka dotted dresses.
 There were blouses and 3/4 pencil trousers, all warn with tight fitting metallic, green, burgundy, black or snake print ankle boots for the “I am strong and I don’t care” look we so admire in the French.
 It was no new revelation, rather a mature collection representative of the quintessential French women – gorgeous tailoring, elegant colour pattern, classic but with a modern twist.
 I love collections that are not trying too hard to create the shock value and this one proves that Nicolas Ghesquiere is consistent in making beautiful, wearable, modern, chic clothes with a touch of rock’n’roll.
 This is why he has a big following within the stars and other fashion loving ladies.